alvinnguyen116/seva-map/README.md

 Check out the github pages here: <a href="https://alvinnguyen116.github.io/seva-map/" target="_blank"> Seva Map </a> <br>
 Check out the live website here: <a href="http://www.seva.org/site/PageServer?pagename=programs/prevent_blindness&_ga=2.77450645.182892957.1501700893-359267843.1484544530" target="_blank"> Where We Work </a> <br>
 <hr>
 This project is a collaboration with the Seva Foundation office in Berkeley.
 I got involved by interning for the Summer and it was a great learning experience for me.
-If you want to get involved(doesn't have to be in the front-end), check out more opportunities here: <a href="http://www.seva.org/site/PageServer?pagename=getinvolved/volunteer#.WYIkUYgrLIV" target='_blank'> Seva Opportunities</a>
+If you want to get involved(doesn't have to be coding), check out more opportunities here: <a href="http://www.seva.org/site/PageServer?pagename=getinvolved/volunteer#.WYIkUYgrLIV" target='_blank'> Seva Opportunities</a>
 <hr>
 To add data to the map, please open the 'data' folder and edit the appropriate file(s).
 Do not change the name of a file as the JS is name-dependent.